solarwinds/snap-plugin-lib/tutorial/01-simple/README.md

 }
 ```

-main() function will usually have the same implementation (with different parameters depending on plugin).
+main() function will usually have the same implementation (with different parameters depending on a plugin).
-Runner takes care about establishing valid communication between snap daemon and plugin.
+Runner takes care of establishing a valid communication between snap daemon and plugin.
-User can focus only on the collector implementation details.
+Therefore user can focus only on the collector implementation details.

 ----